 The optimization step allows a pan-European investment optimization for thermal, renewable and electricity grid.
-The objective function is used to minimize total system cost including CAPEX and OPEX, subject to a maximum annual level of carbon emissions as one of the key boundary conditions.
+The objective function minimizes total system cost including CAPEX and OPEX, subject to a maximum annual level of carbon emissions as one of the key boundary conditions.